vanceism7/FriendlyXML/README.md

 # Friendly-XML
 A basic xml parser/serializer inspired by PHP's SimpleXML

 This is a basic sax-js based xml parser which converts an xml formatted string into a sensible json object which can be used to locate xml values, edit xml values, and serialize json objects back into an xml string.
-I'm more of a c#/c++ coder and am just barely dabbing into javascript and node so if you look at the code and you're like, "Dang what a newb!", don't be so hard on me cuz I coded this quick status lol.
-Consequently, It may not be super stable but I think I've gotten the basic idea across.
+This is more for basic xml parsing, it may not be super stable for more advanced scenarios as I'm not an expert in the uses xml but it should work for the purposes of basic xml reading/manipulation

 # Installation